-Our Downtown is the entertainment, cultural and economic heart of our city and our window to the world.
-Downtown fulfills many functions: It has the largest employment concentration with the City's highest density office development complemented by a strong service and retail component.
-It offers the broadest range of unique arts, entertainment and cultural opportunities and the City's most significant heritage amenities.
-Furthermore, it is emerging as an important high-density, mixed-use residential community with both long-standing and emerging neighbourhoods.
+Downtown Winnipeg is the entertainment, cultural and economic heart of our city and our window to the world.
+Downtown fulfills many functions for our growing city.
+It has the largest employment concentration with the City's highest density office development, complemented by a strong service and retail component.
+It offers the broadest range of unique arts, entertainment, tourism, and cultural opportunities and the City's most significant heritage amenities.
+It is emerging as an important high-density, mixed-use residential community with both long-standing and emerging neighbourhoods.
 Downtown is also the focal point for the city's multi-modal transportation network.

 Downtown Winnipeg Urban Design Guidelines